Albert7866/motogp_regression/README.md

 **Project Goal**

-Predict time needed to finish a motorcycle race based on (1) physical track characteristics, (2) weather data, and (3) class of racing.
+Predict time needed to finish a <a href="[url](https://glorymoto.com/collection/leather-motorcycle-shoes/)">motorcycle</a> race based on (1) physical track characteristics, (2) weather data, and (3) class of racing.
 There were 28 individual features that fell into the three categories above.

 ---